In 2022, Creating the Future asked our community to determine what’s next for the work of our mission.

 - We will document all the experiments we have done since our inception, sharing the lessons of Catalytic Thinking by example.
 (Documenting our case studies)

-And so, following our values (it’s always about the people), we will be taking slow time to recharge.
+And so, following our values (it’s always about the people), we will be taking slow time to determine what actions we will take.
 During that time, we will have few, if any, public meetings – a big change for us.
-Instead we will be taking time to rest, to be together as colleagues, and to create begin creating resources for the library.
+Instead we will be taking time to have more conversations with our community members, and to begin creating resources for the library.

-We hope our focus on slowing down and recharging sets an example for your own work.
+We hope our focus on slowing down, taking time to think and recharge sets an example for your own work.
 Because every effort needs that.
 In our eJournals and discussion forums, we so often encourage others to do so.
 We will therefore be walking our talk and taking the next few months to do just that – to work and think at a slow, human pace.